Friday, 19 June 2020

 She directs me tae a private room and says a doactor will be wi me shortly.

 Ah feel mair than a bit faint when ah see a bed inside.
-She points tae two plastic chairs.
+She points tae twa plastic chairs.
 Ah sit and scroll Twitter wi a tremblin thumb.

-Ah doactor walks in ten minutes later.
+A doactor walks in ten minutes later.
 Ah’ve picked the perfect time tae come tae the hospital.
 She asks me aboot ma symptoms.
-Ah relay whit ah tellt the nurses.
+Ah relay whit ah telt the nurses.

-“Okay, I’m going to have a listen to your chest,” she says, taking oot a stethoscope.
+“Okay, I’m going to have a listen to your chest,” she says, takin oot a stethoscope.

 “Take a deep breath in,” she says.

-Ah dae it, conscious o the fact that ma body’s tremblin.
+Ah dae it, conscious o the fact ma body’s tremblin.

 Ah burst oot coughin.

 “Take a seat,” she says.
-“You don’t have a chest infection, It looks like you have a virus.
+“You don’t have a chest infection.
+It luiks like you have a virus.
 It could be a common cold, the flu, and you might have heard about this thing that’s going around… the coronavirus.
 If that’s what you’ve got, you’re at the peak of your symptoms and breathing independently.
 You should feel better within a few days.”

 Nae shit Sherlock, ah hink.
 Grateful hauf ma face is hidden under a mask.